 - Click New workbook.

-The Add To Page window opens.
-In this window, you can choose a dataset to add to your new workbook, the way projects are stored in Insights.
-You can choose data hosted in your ArcGIS organization, in an Excel or CSV file on your computer, or from the ArcGIS Living Atlas of the World.
+The Add To Page window appears.
+In this window, you can choose a dataset to add to your new workbook.
+You can choose data hosted in your ArcGIS organization, in a file on your computer, or data from the ArcGIS Living Atlas of the World.

-- In the Add To Page window, click Excel or CSV.
+- In the Add To Page window, click Files.

 The table is added to the Selected Data pane.